Test Your VPN: Is It Working?

 Follow these steps:

-- Ask yourself: am I using a VPN at the current moment?
-(VPN detector result: unknown).
+- Ask yourself: “am I using a VPN at the current moment?”.
 It is important to make sure your device is not connected to a VPN server.
 Note down your IP address without a VPN.

 - Next, connect your device to a server and confirm your IP address once more.
-This time, you should see a different IP address than the one you already noted down.
-If you get a different IP address then we can conclude at least partially the VPN is working correctly.
+This time, you should see a different IP address than the one you already noted down. “how do I know if my VPN is working?” – if you get a different IP address then we can conclude at least partially the VPN is working correctly.

 - Have a look at the DNS leak test result.
 Check if the result is showing your original country/ISP.
-If it does, your VPN is likely leaking DNS.
-If the DNS leak VPN test failed and VPN is not working properly, all of your DNS requests will be handled by your internet service provider (ISP).
+If it does, it’s likely leaking DNS.
+If the test failed and VPN is not working properly, all of your DNS requests will be handled by your internet service provider (ISP).
 They are able to see and record your internet browsing and the websites you’re visiting.

 - Note down your WebRTC leak test result.
 The results should not reveal the name of your ISP.
 If it does, your VPN test is negative and your current provider is likely leaking your WebRTC.

-If all information after the VPN test is different than previously, then your VPN is working properly.
+How to know if VPN is working? – If all information after the test is different than previously, then your VPN is working properly.

-- Connect to a VPN server and open the VPN Testing landing page.
+- Connect to a VPN detection server and open our VPN detector landing page.

 - Note down your original IP address.

-- Run the VPN test and compare it with ‘You use (x) DNS servers’.
+- Run the free test and compare it with ‘You use (x) DNS servers’.
 If you see any of those showing your current location or IP, then your DNS is leaking.

 The most common problem is the fact that numerous servers have IPv6 leaks, and since many of them support IPv6, they usually attempt to block IPv6 from the operating system.